 Well, school's back in full swing for many of us!
 If I'm being honest, I'm a little jealous of those who are still enjoying summer, but I suppose I'll be glad when we're heading to the house in mid-May (if we have as few snow days as we did last year.)
-You just never know in Kentucky.

 I thought it would be a good idea to start posting my weekly lesson descriptions for you to use on your library's website, if you're following my library lesson plans.